cdalamagkas/cdalamagkas.github.io/themes/toha/README.md

 $ git push my-fork my-feature-branch
 ```

-Then, open a PR against `master` branch of [hugo-toha/toha](https://github.com/hugo-toha/toha) from the `my-feature-branch` branch of your own fork.
+Then, open a PR against `main` branch of [hugo-toha/toha](https://github.com/hugo-toha/toha) from the `my-feature-branch` branch of your own fork.

 ## Attribution